viveksinghfx/ai-developer-portfolio/README.md

 <br/>

-> **"A Houdini network and a LangGraph are the same data structure — a directed graph of composable nodes.**
+> **"A Houdini network and a LangGraph are the same data structure: a directed graph of composable nodes.**
 > **I switched from simulating fire to orchestrating reasoning."**

 <br/>